 Member FDIC - Equal Housing Lender (We lend without regard to race, color, religion, national origin, sex handicap or familial status)

-Check Reviews and Ratings: Customer reviews and ratings can give you insight into the business's reputation.
-Verify Contact Information: Verify the phone numbers and email addresses listed.
+Check Reviews and Ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
+Check Contact Details: Verify the phone numbers and email addresses listed.
 Visit the business's official website if available.
-Check Business Address: Confirm the location using the provided Google map.
+Confirm Business Location: Double-check the business location using the Google map provided.

-Protect Your Personal Data: Never give out your social security number, credit card details, or passwords.
-Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
-Check their name and position on the business's official website.
-Before proceeding with any legal matters, consider researching local $stateName state laws.
-It is also advisable to get advice from an accredited privacy counsel to ensure compliance and to defend your rights and interests.
-You can find more information here by searching for a certified attorney specializing in privacy laws.
+Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
+Verify the Representative: Make sure the representative is legitimate.
+You can ask for their name and position and cross-check it on the business's official website.
+Before proceeding with any legal matters, consider reviewing local $stateName state laws.
+It is also advisable to contact a certified privacy legal expert to ensure conformity and to defend your rights and interests.
+You can find more information here by finding an accredited legal expert in privacy laws.

-Share Your Experience: Post your review on the business's Facebook page or Google Local Business.
+Post a Review: Review the business on their Facebook page or Google Local Business.
 Your feedback helps others choose wisely.